raghuteja/Tech-Book/Design/06-KV-Store.md

 ### Distributed KV Store

-Main problem here is how to partition data into multiple machines, Sharding
+Main problem here is how to partition data into multiple machines, Sharding.
+Then system is highly prone to network failures.

-#### System Availability

-One main concern in distributed systems are nodes going down and requests will get dropped.

-The most common solution for this is replica

-By introducing replica system was more available but we are
+When dealing with the possibility of network failures, strong consistency and high data availability cannot be achieved simultaneously ([CAP Theorem](/Data-Engineering/Distributed-Systems/CAP-Theorem.md))

+Availability can be increased by using optimistic replication techniques, where changes are allowed to propagate to replicas in the background, and concurrent, disconnected work is tolerated

+The challenge with this approach is that it can lead to conflicting changes which must be detected and resolved.

+Challenges involved in this are
+1. When to resolve this (During reads or writes)
+2. Who to resolve this

+If we do conflict resolution during writes, writes may be rejected if the data store cannot reach all (or a majority of) the replicas at a given time.